 Your home may qualify for CMHC’s Eco Plus Program if it is CMHC‑insured and meets the definition of a “newly built” energy‑efficient home.
 CMHC states that newly built means a home that has never been occupied, and for condominium units, it must not have been occupied for residential purposes other than temporary interim occupancy before registration or possession.
 Eligibility also depends on whether the home meets recognized energy‑efficiency standards at the time of construction.
 For more details on energy performance and how homes are evaluated, visit our Energy Auditing page.

-A standard property inspection is thorough, but it does have clear boundaries.
+A standard Home Inspection is thorough, but it does have clear boundaries.
 These limitations exist to protect homeowners, inspectors, and the home itself.
 Here’s what is not included:

 1. Invasive or destructive testing